Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 About SEBI

-• Establishment: SEBI was established on 12 April 1988 as an executive body and gained statutory powers on 30 January 1992 through the SEBI Act, 1992.
+• Establishment: Founded on 12 April 1988, gained statutory powers on 30 January 1992 through the SEBI Act, 1992.

-• Headquarters: Mumbai, Maharashtra
+• Headquarters: Mumbai, Maharashtra.

-• Chairman: Madhabi Puri Buch (first woman to lead SEBI)
+• Chairman: Madhabi Puri Buch (first woman to lead SEBI).

 Practical Implications and Preparation Tips